Domestic horse origins have been revealed in a new study.

 After consultations among hundreds of scientists, it has been agreed that the domestic horses originates from Southern Russia.

-The discovery provides strong evidence that of three main locations in contention that was the last likely birthplace of modern domestic horses.
+The discovery provides strong evidence of three main locations in the contention that were the last likely birthplace of modern domestic horses.
 These locations were Anatolia, Iberia, and western Eurasian steppes.

 Study leader, Ludovic Orlando, a molecular archaeologist at University Paul Sabatier in Toulouse, France, and colleagues reconstructed ancient horse genomes from ancient horse skeletons found in sites ranging from Portugal to Mongolia.

 The genetic maps revealed a wide diversity among domesticated horses before about 5,000 years ago.
 This was soon narrowed as humans began selectively breeding the animals for traits such as endurance, docility, and the ability to bear human weight.
-The selection of the domestic horse origins created the horses we know and love today.
+The selection of the origins of domestic horses created the horses we know and love today.

 The migration “was almost overnight,” says Orlando, whose study was published on October 20 in Nature.